Abstract Class and Abstract Methods in C#

 What are Abstract Classes in C#?

 A class under which we define abstract methods is known as an abstract class.
 As per object-oriented programming, we need to define a method inside a class.
-And, we cannot define the abstract methods directly anywhere, we need to define the abstract method inside an abstract class only.
-Suppose, we need to write the above Add abstract method inside a class called Calculator, then that class needs to be declared using the abstract modifier as follows.
+We cannot define the abstract methods directly anywhere.
+We need to define the abstract method inside an abstract class only.
+Suppose we must write the above Add abstract method inside a Calculator class.
+Then, that class must be declared using the following abstract modifier.

 public abstract class Calculator